Jeremiah-Freeman/Portfolio/README.md

 # Jeremiah's Portfolio Landing Page_

 #### Welcome to the Portfolio of Jeremiah Freeman, an independent project from Epicodus.
-Please enjoy! }, January, 6th, 2017
+Please enjoy!
+(January, 6th, 2017)

 #### By:
 * Jeremiah Bingham Freeman